paulmillr/noble-curves/README.md

 ### abstract/hash-to-curve: Hashing strings to curve points

 The module allows to hash arbitrary strings to elliptic curve points.
-Implements [hash-to-curve v16](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-hash-to-curve-16).
+Implements [RFC 9380](https://www.rfc-editor.org/rfc/rfc9380).

 Every curve has exported `hashToCurve` and `encodeToCurve` methods.
 You should always prefer `hashToCurve` for security: